 - You were commissioned through a Service Academy (West Point, Air Force Academy, Naval Academy, Coast Guard Academy, etc.).
 Exception: If you qualified for the GI Bill because of a previous term of enlistment, you don't lose it by graduating from a service academy.

-- You were commissioned through an ROTC Scholarship and received more than $2,000 in ROTC scholarship funds in any one academic year.
-Note: This changed to $3,400 per year effective December 27, 2001.
+- You were commissioned through an ROTC Scholarship and received more than $3,400 per year in ROTC scholarships.
 As with service academy commissions, if you fully qualify for the GI Bill before being commissioned through an ROTC Scholarship, through a previous enlistment period, this doesn't apply.